adeliabraguta/Travel-Moldova/README.md

 # Travel Moldova

-A small project that awakens the desire to start a journey thorugh Moldova.
+A small project developed in Vue.js that awakens the desire to start a journey thorugh Moldova.